St. James defeats Helias to win Sullivan Tournament

 St. James’ Alyson Bullock was named the tournament MVP.

-St. James also had Emily Recker and Kendall Costoplos named the all-tournament team.
+St. James also had Emily Recker and Kendall Costoplos named to the all-tournament team.

 Helias placed Mikah Edwards and Adalyn Koelling on the all-tournament team.